-Rajant's Kinetic Mesh technology is specifically designed and engineered to address mobility requirements, including user mobility on the network as well as always-on communications to assets that are traversing that network.
+Rajant Kinetic Mesh technology is specifically designed and engineered to address mobility requirements, including user mobility on the network and always-on communications to assets traversing that network.
 This paper specifically addresses the challenges and compares the capabilities of LTE and Kinetic Mesh wireless networking in mobile communications within industrial enterprises.
-The intent is to provide valuable insights that can help you select the best technology or combination of technologies for your requirements.
+The intent is to provide valuable insights that can help you select the best technology or a combination of technologies for your requirements.

-The communication requirements in the industrial marketplace are particularly unique in terms of the demands placed upon the network infrastructure.
-For purposes of this overview, we will focus on reliability, adaptability, mobility, bandwidth, scalability and redundancy.
-These features are critical driving factors for market segments such as open-pit mining, military, gas and oil, utilities, transportation, municipalities, and federal and state government.
+The communication requirements in the industrial marketplace are particularly unique regarding the demands placed upon the network infrastructure.
+This overview will focus on reliability, adaptability, mobility, bandwidth, scalability, and redundancy.
+These features are critical driving factors for market segments such as mining, military, energy, utilities, transportation, and agriculture.

-Industrial Wireless Networks: Why Does Kinetic Mesh Have Advantages over LTE?
+Why Kinetic Mesh Has Advantages over LTE

-In industrial organizations, wireless networks must operate in landscapes that continually evolve and can inhibit the line of sight between the infrastructure and the client device.
-Poor line of sight translates to poor signal quality, and signal quality directly correlates to throughput.
-A network that continuously evolves with the topography can maintain good signal quality and high throughput.
+In industrial organizations, wireless networks must operate in continually evolving landscapes that can inhibit the line of sight between the infrastructure and the client device.
+Poor line of sight translates to poor signal quality, which directly correlates to throughput.
+A network continuously evolving with the topography can maintain good signal quality and high throughput.
 In such conditions, Kinetic Mesh is the only technology capable of achieving the reliability, mobility, and high performance needed to accomplish the connectivity objectives.

-While LTE offers many network variations, there are basically two alternatives available to enterprises seeking to build or expand a private wireless network.
+While LTE offers many network variations, two alternatives are available to enterprises seeking to build or expand a private wireless network:

-- Purchase a data service plan from a wireless carrier: This option gives you almost no control over coverage and capacity but offers minimal up-front capital investment and high usage rates. - Build your own infrastructure: With this option, you build your own LTE cell sites using a commercially-licensed frequency or your own licensed frequency.
-This gives you the flexibility to add infrastructure as needed but requires a significant capital investment.
-With a commercially-licensed frequency, there will be usage costs in addition to infrastructure costs.
+Purchase a data service plan from a wireless carrier:

+This option gives you almost no control over coverage and capacity but offers minimal up-front capital investment and high usage rates.

+Build your own infrastructure:

+With this option, you build your own LTE cell sites using a commercially licensed frequency or your own licensed frequency.
+This allows you to add infrastructure as needed but requires a significant capital investment.
+With a commercially- licensed frequency, there will be usage costs in addition to infrastructure costs.
 If you have or obtain a licensed frequency, there are associated costs for the licensing, but there will be no usage costs.
 With Rajant Kinetic Mesh technology, you also have two options:

-- Build your own stand-alone wireless network: When you build a Rajant Kinetic Mesh network, you can configure and scale the network to virtually any enterprise and geography desired, and you maintain full control over network operations. - Integrate Kinetic Mesh with other networking technologies: Kinetic Mesh networks are fully compatible with other wired and wireless infrastructure such as LTE, point-to-point wireless, and Wi-Fi.
+Build your own stand-alone wireless network:

+When you build a Rajant Kinetic Mesh network, you can configure and scale the network to virtually any enterprise and geography desired, and you maintain full control over network operations.

+Integrate Kinetic Mesh with other networking technologies:

+Kinetic Mesh networks are fully compatible with other wired and wireless infrastructure, such as LTE, point-topoint wireless, and Wi-Fi.
 As a result, you can seamlessly integrate Kinetic Mesh with LTE to enhance mobile client connectivity.

-The following information takes a closer look at some of the critical capabilities that industrial organizations need to handle their unique environmental and application requirements.
+The following information takes a closer look at some critical capabilities that industrial organizations need to handle their unique environment and application requirements.